-- 6.1 The group understands 'consent' to mean that it has been explicitly and freely given, and a specific,informed and unambiguous indication of the data subject's wishes that, by statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
-The data subject can withdraw their consent at any time. - 6.2 There must be some active communication between the parties to demonstrate active consent.
+The group understands 'consent' to mean that it has been explicitly and freely given, and a specific, informed and unambiguous indication of the data subject's wishes that, by statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
+The data subject can withdraw their consent at any time.

+There must be some active communication between the parties to demonstrate active consent.
 Consent cannot be inferred from non-response to a communication.
-The Controller must be able to demonstrate that consent was obtained for the processing operation. - 6.3 For sensitive data, explicit written consent (Consent Procedure) of data subjects must be obtained unless an alternative legitimate basis for processing exists. - 6.4 In most instances, consent to process personal and sensitive data is obtained routinely by the group using standard consent documents e.g. when a new student signs a learning agreement, or during induction for participants on programmes.
+The Controller must be able to demonstrate that consent was obtained for the processing operation.

+For sensitive data, explicit written consent (Consent Procedure) of data subjects must be obtained unless an alternative legitimate basis for processing exists.

+In most instances, consent to process personal and sensitive data is obtained routinely by the group using standard consent documents e.g. when a new student signs a learning agreement, or during induction for participants on programmes.

-6.5 Where the group provides online services to children, parental or custodial authorisation must be obtained.
+Where the group provides online services to children, parental or custodial authorisation must be obtained.
 This requirement applies to children under the age of 16 unless the state has made provision for a lower age limit, which may be no lower than 13.

-7. Security of Data
+8. SECURITY OF DATA

-- 7.1 All Staff are responsible for ensuring that any personal data that the group holds and for which they are responsible, is kept securely and is not under any conditions disclosed to any third party unless that third party has been specifically authorised by the group to receive that information and has entered into a confidentiality or data sharing agreement. - 7.2 All personal data should be accessible only to those who need to use it.
-All personal data should be treated with the highest security and must be kept: - in a lockable room with controlled access: and/or - in a locked drawer or filing cabinet; and/or - if computerised, password protected in line with corporate requirements - 7.3 Care must be taken to ensure that staff PC screens and terminals are not visible except to authorised staff of the group. - 7.4 Manual records may not be left where they can be accessed by unauthorised personnel. - 7.5 Personal data may only be deleted or disposed of in line with the organisation Retention of Records Procedure.
+All staff are responsible for ensuring that any personal data that the group holds and for which they are responsible, is kept securely and is not under any conditions disclosed to any third party unless that third party has been specifically authorised by the group to receive that information and has entered into a confidentiality or data sharing agreement.
+All personal data should be accessible only to those who need to use it.
+All personal data should be treated with the highest security and must be kept:

+- In a lockable room with controlled access and / or in a locked drawer or filing cabinet - if computerised, password protected in line with corporate requirements.

+Care must be taken to ensure that staff PC screens and terminals are not visible except to authorised staff of the group.

+Manual records may not be left where they can be accessed by unauthorised personnel.

+Personal data may only be deleted or disposed of in line with the organisation Retention of Records Procedure.
 Manual records that have reached their retention date are to be shredded and disposed of as 'confidential waste'.
-Hard drives of redundant PCs are to be removed and immediately destroyed as required before disposal. - 7.6 Processing of personal data 'off-site' presents a potentially greater risk of loss, theft or damage to personal data.
-Staff must be specifically authorised to process data off site.
+Hard drives of redundant PCs are to be removed and immediately destroyed as required before disposal by the ITSS department.

+Processing of personal data 'off-site' presents a potentially greater risk of loss, theft or damage to personal data.
+Staff must be specifically authorised to process data offsite.

-8. Disclosure of Data
+9. DISCLOSURE OF DATA

-- 8.1 The group must ensure that personal data is not disclosed to unauthorised third parties which includes family members, friends, government bodies, and in certain circumstances, the police.
-All staff should exercise caution when asked to disclose personal data held on another individual to a third party and should approach their organisation Data Protection/GDPR Owner. - 8.2 All requests to provide data for one of these reasons must be supported by appropriate paperwork, notably the Subject Access Request Form and all such disclosures must be specifically authorised by the organisation Data Protection Officer / GDPR Owner.
+The group must ensure that personal data is not disclosed to unauthorised third parties which includes family members, friends, government bodies, and in certain circumstances, the police.
+All staff should exercise caution when asked to disclose personal data held on another individual to a third party and should approach their organisation Data Protection/GDPR Owner.

+All requests to provide data for one of these reasons must be supported by appropriate paperwork, notably the Subject Access Request Form and all such disclosures must be specifically authorised by the organisation Data Protection Officer / GDPR Owner.